knetsolutions/KNet/README.md

 # KNet

-KNet is a Virtual Network Tobology builder, Primarily used as SDN Test Environment.
+KNet is a Virtual Network Tobology builder.
+Some of the places, it can be used as,

+1. SDN Test Lab.
+2. Networking Lab
+3. Security Test Environment
+4. Test Environment for Containarized Applications

-KNet builds the Virtual Network Topology with Switches, Nodes, Links.
+KNet builds the Virtual Network Topology with Switches, Hosts, Routers, Server and .
 KNet uses Dockers for building the Nodes, openvswitch for switches.

 KNet support QoS parameter configuration for the Links, such as bandwidth, latency, jitter and packetloss.